 35. Don’t Force It If It’s Just Not Happening

 Finally, if you’ve done all of the above suggestions and you still can’t seem to get anything done at home, abandon work for now and do something else.

 The holy grail of working from home tips is that you shouldn’t force it if it’s just not happening.
 This will only cause burnout, which can take you a long time to recover from.

-Instead, try again later when you’re feeling calmer and re-energised to get better results.
+Instead, try again later (if possible) when you’re feeling calmer and re-energised to get better results.

 Things to Keep in Mind with These Working From Home Tips

 Working from home sure does take some getting used to if you’ve never done it much before (or at all).

 However, it’s important to keep in mind that distractions happen.

 Don’t be too hard on yourself and remember you’re a human being who only has so many hours in the day.

 Some days will be more productive and others won’t — and that’s just how the cookie crumbles.